nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/TIMELINE.md

 ## 2005

 ### Overview
-Professional maturity and specialized expertise development
+Professional maturity at Avaya, specialized expertise development

 [Timeline entries to be added]